-In our work over the past decade in helping North American manufacturers of all types implement DFA, it appears that the companies that have been truly successful have five factors in common.
+In our work over the past two decades helping North American manufacturers of all types implement VA/VE, Lean DesignTM, or DFA & DFM it appears that the companies that have been truly successful have five factors in common.

 First, the company's leadership has acquired an intimate, detailed knowledge of all the tools and has 'hands-on' experience on a project team.
 They have also demonstrated a fervent, long-term commitment to the discipline.
-At companies where we've seen only a half-hearted commitment by senior managers or cursory participation by key executives, the entire project is at peril.
+At companies where we've seen only a half-hearted commitment by senior managers or cursory participation by a key executive's experience, the entire project is at peril.

 Second, the successful company has developed and implemented a detailed, strategic and all-inclusive action plan.
-This plan helps to immerse the whole organization into the process and nurtures the teamoriented culture so crucial to its success.
-It also includes the key elements involved, such as the scope of knowledge, timing, tools, methodology, and resources which will be required.
+This plan helps to immerse the whole organization into the process and nurtures the team-oriented culture so crucial to its success.
+It also includes the key elements involved, such as the scope of knowledge, timing, tools, methodology, and resources, which will be required.
 Remember, Dr. Deming's first point about creating a constancy of purpose.
 A detailed plan does this.